sandra-calvo/Lab2-application-development/README.md

 <img src="/images/App34.png" width="100%" height="100%">

-Double click on the purple node, Watson machine learning node, and click on the pencil to add your credentials.
+Back in Node-REd, double click on the purple node, Watson machine learning node, and click on the pencil to add your credentials.

 <img src="/images/App32.png" width="50%" height="50%">

 Add your Username, Password, Host, Instance ID and Access key.

-It also possible to change the looks of your user interface in the dashboard tab.
+Note that it is also possible to change the looks of your user interface in the dashboard tab.

 Deploy your application changes from the **Deploy** button on the top right side of the screeen.